 He is licensed to practice law in Arizona, is a member of the United States Supreme Court Bar, and has served as the United States Supreme Court Fellow to the U.S. Sentencing Commission.
 He is a licensed clinical psychologist in the state of California, and a diplomate in forensic psychology, board certified by the American Board of Professional Psychology.
 He was awarded the Early Career Research Award by the Western Psychological Association, and is a Master Lecturer of the American Psychological Association.
 He is a fellow of the American Psychological Association (Div.
 41 Psychology and Law Society), Association of Psychological Science, and the Western Psychological Association.
 He now serves on the Board of Directors of American Board of Forensic Psychology.

 Current Lab Members

-Eunice Song is a junior at CMC majoring in Psychology with a sequence in Legal Studies.
+Eunice Song is a rising senior at CMC majoring in psychology with a sequence in legal studies.
 During her time at CMC, she’s found her passion in the intersection of psychology and law, and her research interests include jury decision making, memory, and sexual predator laws.
 She plans to continue her education and earn her Ph.D. in Clinical Psychology.
 In addition to her contributions in the Psychology, Law, and Public Policy Lab, Eunice plays for the CMS Women’s Golf Team and enjoys playing the piano in her spare time.